What does insolvency mean?

 Process of voluntarily applying for bankruptcy

 To voluntarily apply to become a bankrupt, you will need to complete a bankruptcy form.
-This form is often referred to as a Debtor’s Petition and can be completed online on the Australian Financial Security Authority website.
+This form is often referred to as a Debtor’s Petition.
+It can be completed online on the Australian Financial Security Authority website.

 Prior to deciding whether voluntary bankruptcy is the right decision for you, you should speak with a financial planner and lawyer to determine whether that decision is within your best interests.